Siddhesh4501/Vortex-Boeing-Hackathon/README.md

 # IOT - Time and Temperature Sensitive Material in Logistics

 <br>
-Out IOT model provides real-time measurement of temperature data from the composite materials transportation system, analyze it and shows various parameters and provide real time monitoring of the  composite material.
+Our IoT model offers a real-time measurement of temperature data from the transportation system of composite materials.
+It meticulously analyzes the data and showcases a diverse range of parameters while providing a continuous, real-time monitoring of the composite materials.

 ## NodeMcu and Temperature Sensor

-We used NodeMcu and temperature sensor for continuous monitoring of freezor temperature.
-We attached temperature sensor to freezor for real time monitoring of freezor temperature and intergrate it with NodeMcu for digital output.
+We have utilized NodeMcu and temperature sensors for the seamless monitoring of freezer temperature.
+By attaching the temperature sensors to the freezer, we have been able to achieve real-time monitoring of its temperature.
+Through integration with NodeMcu, we can obtain digital output for precise and continuous temperature monitoring.

 **Temperature sensor used:**